 Report Software Bugs (none outstanding)

-capability to create a "loyalty score" for each individual customer
+The Drilling Down MS Access application provides the ability to create a "loyalty score" for each individual customer

 from raw files of customer

 transactions.
 These scores rank each customer against all the other customers for likelihood to respond to

 promotions and future value to the business, enabling the tracking of

 customer LifeCycles and creation of very high ROI

 You can achieve the same results by using

 only an Excel spreadsheet and following the instructions in the

 book.
 It takes only 30 minutes to score customers having up to

 65,000 transactions (purchases, visits, page views) by hand in an Excel